nadirabid/exercise_parser/README.md

 #### Done

+- [x] Add header in FeedView - currently it scrolls past the notch
+- [x] EditorView
+  - [x] Fix side padding
+  - [x] Save amount of time the workout took
+  - [x] Add view indicator when exercise fails to resolve
 - [x] List view of past workouts
   - [x] Should be cards based
   - [x] Should have a "create"/"add button"